What are the DVD Advantages and Disadvantages

 More than that, an important advantage of DVDs and Blu-rays is that they can offer 4K resolution, which outperforms the common streaming resolution standard 1080p.
 Blu-ray discs and DVDs are still around because they come packed with more information than HD streaming, which will give you more control over factors such as contrast and color.

 However, with smartphones and other portable devices become more and more popular, many hardware manufacturers decided not to include an optical drive anymore, such as Apple and Dell.
 The future of DVDs is bleak for sure.
 We believe that DVDs are phased out, but it's a long-drawn-out process.
 You can continue buying DVD movies, but you'd better create a digital copy of your DVDs for any future changes.

-WinX DVD Ripper - Converter DVDs to MP4, H.264, MOV, AVI, WMV, 320+ formats for iPhone, Android, Plex, TV, any device.
+WinX DVD Ripper - Back up DVDs to MP4, H.264, MOV, AVI, WMV, 320+ formats for iPhone, Android, Plex, TV, any device.
 Support any DVDs you have, including home-burned DVDs, store-bought movies, old DVD collections, etc. Convert a DVD in 5 minutes!
 Extremely easy to use for users of any age.